Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 Images can be added to collections two ways

-* Click on the add button in the bottom right hand corner and select the Image option or right click and select the Add Image option.
+* Click on the add button in the bottom right hand corner, then select the Image option, or right click and select the Add Image option.
-This will open up the Image Picker Dialog, which will allow you to add existing images from the Image Database or new images from your computer
+This will open up the Image Picker Dialog, which will allow you to add existing images from the Image Database, or new images from your computer.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/add_image_collection.gif)